rikuotono/ETTS_Demonstration/README.md

     └── ...

 ### Example demonstration video files
 Text of demonstration video is "how are you, what do you want to drink" same as audioFiles1.
+Virtual character's facial expression was determined based on FACS.

     .
     ├── ...